Glossary

 Amoy: Amoy is Polygon's test network for devs to build and deploy new apps for testing purposes prior to launching on Polygon's main network.
 It operates identically to Polygon's main network, however, assets cannot be moved between Amoy and the main network.

-MATIC: MATIC is an ERC-20 token, meaning that it's compatible with other Ethereum-based digital currencies.
+POL (formerly MATIC): POL is an ERC-20 token, meaning that it's compatible with other Ethereum-based digital currencies.
 MATIC is used to govern and secure the Polygon network and to pay network transaction fees.

 Production Environment: This is where the latest version of the NFT service is pushed live to our customers and fans.